wrsturgeon/sleuth/README.md

     #[test]
     fn test_original() {
+        // check that the original function passes before mutating
         ::sleuth::testify(check(&is_true))
     }

     #[test]
     fn test_mutants() {
         use ::sleuth::Expr;
+        // breadth-first search
-        for mutation_severity in 0..AST::COMPLEXITY {
+        for mutation_severity in 0usize..=AST::COMPLEXITY {
             // very long, not yet complete
         }
     }
 }
 ```
+You can view this expansion by running `EXPAND=1 cargo expand`.
+The `EXPAND` environment variable turns `#[cfg(test)]` and `#[test]` into nonsense; `cargo expand` assumes we're not testing, so they won't be shown otherwise.

-Note that unless we're testing, the macro has _no effect_.
-It should be safe to use, even in production-level code.
+Note that unless we're testing, the macro has __no effect__.
+It should be safe to use even in production.